IN THE MORNING YOU ALWAYS COME BACK

 that day we too will know

-that you are death and are the void.
+that you are life and nothingness.

 Death will come and it will have your eyes.